Kaito-labs/cs-learning-resources/README.md

 ## Overview

-**CS Learning Resources** is a curated and continuously evolving collection of **reliable external resources** for studying Computer Science.
+**CS Learning Resources** is a curated, maintained index of high-quality, open-access materials for learning Computer Science.

-The repository is designed to provide a **clean, structured entry point** to core CS topics, avoiding low-quality material and unnecessary duplication.

-It is intended for:
-- Computer Science students
-- Self-learners following an academic-style path
-- Developers strengthening fundamentals

-This project does **not** host original educational content.
-It serves as a **carefully selected index** of books, courses, notes, exercises, tools, and repositories chosen for clarity and long-term value.
+This repository gathers books, courses, lecture notes, exercises, tools, and exemplary repositories chosen for clarity, accuracy, and long-term usefulness.

----
+Who this is for:
+- CS students following an academic path
+- Self-learners building a rigorous curriculum
+- Developers re-focusing on fundamentals

-## How to Use This Repository
+How to use this repo:

-- Navigate by topic according to what you want to study
-- Depending on the topic, sections may include resources related to:
-  - theory
-  - exercises
-  - projects
-  - tools
-- Resources include short descriptions and contextual notes when necessary

-The repository is meant to be **revisited over time** as knowledge progresses.

----
+- Browse by topic in the Table of Contents and follow a natural progression (foundations → systems → applied domains).
+- Each entry is minimal: **title — 1–2 line blurb — link** so you can quickly compare resources.
+- Mix theory (textbooks, lectures) with practice (exercises, projects, playgrounds) — revisit sections as your knowledge grows.

-## Organization Strategy
+Organization & conventions:

-Resources are organized by **core Computer Science domains**.
+- Resources are grouped by **core CS domains** (Foundational, Systems, Specialized, Practical).

-Each domain may include:
-- learning material
-- practice exercises
-- reference repositories
-- applied project ideas

-All entries follow a **consistent and minimal format** to ensure readability and easy comparison between resources.
+- Entries use a uniform format to remain scannable; maintainers aim to avoid duplication and low-quality links.

+Quick note:
+- This project **does not** host original lessons; it indexes external material only.
+- If you would like to contribute, feel free to open a pull request and make sure to follow the repository guidelines and Code of Conduct.

 ---